frida/frida-website/_i18n/en/_posts/2019-12-18-frida-12-8-released.markdown

 - Ability to hook CriticalNative methods on newer versions of Android.
 Kudos to [@abdawoud][] for reporting!

+### Changes in 12.8.19

+- Scripts are now properly cleaned up if destroyed without first being loaded.
+  This ensures that ultimately when the script core is disposed, it in turn disposes its reference to the Exceptor.
+Failing to do so causes indefinite hang when attaching after detaching in presence of unloaded scripts, due to the Exceptor thread remaining in the target process.
+Kudos to [@mrmacete][] for discovering and fixing this long-standing issue!

 [Stalker]: /docs/javascript-api/#stalker
 [started]: /news/2017/08/25/frida-10-5-released/